Safeguarding Policy

 All staff should be aware that children can abuse other children (often referred to as child-on-child abuse), and that it can happen both inside and outside of school or college and online.

 Domestic abuse can encompass a wide range of behaviours and may be a single incident or a pattern of incidents.
-That abuse can be, but is not limited to, psychological, physical, sexual, financial or emotional.
+That abuse can be, but is not limited to, psychological, physical, sexual, financial, or emotional.
 Children can be victims of domestic abuse.
 They may see, hear, or experience the effects of abuse at home and/or suffer domestic abuse in their own intimate relationships (teenage relationship abuse).
-All of which can have a detrimental and long-term impact on their health, well-being, development, and ability to learn
+All of which can have a detrimental and long-term impact on their health, well-being, development, and ability to learn.

 The definitions of harm outlined below are used to determine whether a child needs a child protection plan.